-In November 2018, the FASB issued ASU 2018-18, Collaborative Arrangements (Topic 808): Clarifying the Interaction between Topic 808 and Topic 606.
-The guidance clarifies that certain transactions between collaborative arrangement participants should be accounted for as revenue under Topic 606 when the collaborative arrangement participant is a customer.
-For the Company, the amendment will be effective January 1, 2020.
-The Company is evaluating the impact this guidance will have on its consolidated financial statements and related disclosures.
+In November 2018, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2018-18, Collaborative Arrangements (Topic 808): Clarifying the Interaction between Topic 808 and Topic 606 ("ASU 2018-18"), which clarifies that certain transactions between collaborative arrangement participants should be accounted for as revenue under the FASB's Accounting Standards Codification ("ASC") No. 606, Revenue from Contracts with Customers ("ASC 606") when the collaborative arrangement participant is a customer.
+The Company adopted ASU 2018-18 on January 1, 2020, and the adoption of this standard did not have a material impact on the Company's financial statements.